olebole/irafdoc/doc/ctioslit.apnormalize.rst

   input images, the last reference image is used for all remaining input images.
 Thus, a single reference image may be given for all the input images or different reference images may be given for each input image.
-The special reference name <tt>"last"</tt> may be used to select the last set apertures used in any of the <b>apextract</b> tasks.
+The special reference name <span style="font-family: monospace;">"last"</span> may be used to select the last set apertures used in any of the <b>apextract</b> tasks.
   </p>
   <p>